thodges-gh/ChainLink-Node/README.md

 net.peerCount
 ```

-Just let that run and open a new terminal to do the rest
+Just let that run and open a new terminal or screen to do the rest

 ## Installing docker: